Interaction between dark energy and dark matter: observational constraints from OHD, BAO, CMB and SNe Ia: Conclusions

 \section{Conclusions}

-In this paper, we have examined, with the newly revised $H(z)$ versus redshift data, as well as the baryonic acoustic oscillation (BAO) peak detected by large-scale correlation function of luminous red galaxies from Sloan Digital Sky Survey (SDSS), the cosmic microwave background (CMB) observation and the 557 newly released Union2 SNe Ia data, to constrain two phenomenological interaction models for dark energy and dark matter, which are proposed as candidates to ease the coincidence problem of the concordance $\Lambda$CDM model.
-We find that, for the $\gamma_m$ IDE and $\gamma_d$ IDE models where $\gamma_m$ and $\gamma_d$ quantify the extent of interaction, although the $H(z)$ data can not tightly constrain the model parameters, stringent constraints can be obtained in combination with the CMB observation from the WMAP7 results, the BAO observation from the SDSS Data Release and the Union2 SNeIa set.
-In order to examine the role of the $H(z)$ data played in cosmological constraints, we also compare the SNe Ia data in the same way and find the constraints with $H(z)$+BAO+CMB, SNe+BAO+CMB, and $H(z)$+SNe+BAO+CMB combinations are consistent with each other.
+In this paper, we have examined, with the newly revised OHD versus redshift data, the cosmic microwave background (CMB) detected by the 9-year WMAP data, the baryonic acoustic oscillation (BAO) peak detected by large-scale correlation function of luminous red galaxies from Sloan Digital Sky Survey (SDSS) data release 7 (DR7), SDSS-III Baryon Oscillation Spectroscopic Survey (BOSS), WiggleZ survey, and 6dFGS survey, as well as the newly revised Union2 SNe Ia data set, to constrain two phenomenological interaction models for dark energy and dark matter, which are proposed as candidates to ease the coincidence problem of the concordance $\Lambda$CDM model.
+We find that, for the $\gamma_m$ IDE and $\gamma_d$ IDE models where $\gamma_m$ and $\gamma_d$ quantify the extent of interaction, although the OHD data can not tightly constrain the model parameters, stringent constraints can be obtained in combination with the CMB, BAO, and Union2 SNe Ia observations.